-First Int32 is for the tag.
-It has two Float32 fields because floating point types can't overlap with other types, because of limitations of the code generator that we're hoping to overcome in the future, and second alternative needs two Float32 fields.
-Word32 field is for the Word32 in the first alternative.
-Pointer field is shared between String and Maybe Int values of the alternatives.
+The first Int32 is for the tag.
+There are two Float32 fields because floating point types can't overlap with other types, because of limitations of the code generator that we're hoping to overcome in the future.
+The second alternative needs two Float32 fields: The Word32 field is for the Word32# in the first alternative.
+The Pointer field is shared between String and Maybe Int values of the alternatives.